 Make comments about your issue at a local event,

 How should you send your letter to your legislator?

 When Congress started receiving letters that had anthrax and other harmful substances inside, they put in place a security process that screens all letters before they are delivered to congressional offices.

 Sometimes, this process can hold up a letter up for several months.
 So if your issue is time-sensitive, mailing a physical letter may not be the best option.

 Emails are delivered immediately but we have found that they do not have the same impact as a handwritten note.
-Taking the time to sit down and write out a letter about your issue shows the staffer reading that you care, which makes a big difference.
+Taking the time to sit down and write out a letter about your issue shows the staffer that you care about it, which makes a big difference.

 That is why we recommend faxing your letter to Congress!